apache/ignite/examples/schema-import/README.txt

    H2 server will start and H2 Console will be opened in your default browser.

 2. Connect to H2 database with following settings:

+   a.
 Select "Generic H2 (Server)" settings.

-   Enter JDBC URL: "jdbc:h2:tcp://localhost/~/schema-import/demo".
+   b.
+IMPORTANT: enter JDBC URL "jdbc:h2:tcp://localhost/~/schema-import/demo"

+   c.
 Click "Connect".

 3. Paste content of "examples/schema-import/bin/db-init.sql" into H2 Console and execute.